grimmer0125/d4c-queue/README.md

 @defaultTag("jojo")
 ```

-This decorator is to supply defaultTag setting and is not necessary if you supply the optional tag in `@synchronized`.
+This decorator is to supply defaultTag setting manually.

-Keep in mind that using `string` has a little possibility that others use the same key string and will use the same queue.

 - synchronized